antvis/G6/docs/manual/tutorial/layout.en.md

 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*qnUwSZVjYOMAAAAAAAAAAABkARQnAQ' width=550 />

 ## Turnoff the fitView
-We used `fitView` to fit the graph to the canvas in the previous tutorial.
-From now on, we turn it off by note the line of code below to make further improvement.
+We used `fitView` to fit the graph to the canvas in the previous Tutorial.
+From now on, we turn it off by note the line of code below to make further improvements.
 ```javascript
 const graph = new G6.Graph({
   // ...